liaowow/ExpressJS-intro/README.md

 Middleware is code that executes between a server receiving a request and sending a response.
 It operates on the boundary, so to speak, between those two HTTP actions.

-In Express, middleware is a function.
+In Express, middleware is a **function**.
 Middleware can perform logic on the request and response objects, such as:
 - inspecting a request,
 - performing some logic based on the request,
 - attaching information to the response,